OpenBB-finance/openbb-docs/content/terminal/custom-backend/custom-backend.md

 :::

-## Create your own custom backend
+## Creating your own custom backend

-You can create your own backend by following these steps:
+To integrate your own backend with OpenBB, follow these steps:

-1. **Develop an API to return JSON data**: This can be done in any language.
-In our examples, we will use Python and FastAPI.
+1. **Develop an API to return JSON data**: Use any language to create an API that returns JSON data.
+We recommend Python with FastAPI.
+Ensure CORS is enabled for OpenBB domains.
-2.
-Each backend will start with the same setup and structure as below.
-We enable CORS for OpenBB domains so that the backend can be accessed from the application, and we serve the `widgets.json` file from the backend.

 <details>